 You see, the atlas moth is the world’s largest moth.
 Well, according to its wing area, anyway.
 The surface area of the atlas moth’s wings can reach up to a massive 62 square inches!
 Here’s a photo of a typical atlas moth with a typical hand so you can see just how big these beasts can be:

-If you’ve got a fear of moths (and I know plenty of people who do), don’t have any sleepless nights; the atlas moth can only really be found in the tropical and subtropical forests of Southeast Asia, including the Malay archipelago (oh, and London Zoo).
+If you’ve got a fear of moths (and I know plenty of people who do), don’t have any sleepless nights; the atlas moth can only really be found in the tropical and subtropical forests of Southeast Asia (grab your travel insurance before you leave), including the Malay archipelago (oh, and London Zoo).
 So it’s unlikely to make an appearance in your bath any time soon.

 The atlas moth’s name is said to derive from either the ancient Greek Titan Atlas (the guy who was punished by the gods and forced to carry the celestial sphere on his shoulders), or the map-like patterns on its wings.